 Classic Split Pea Soup with Ham Hock is perfect for a cool day.
 This recipe yields a protein packed, hearty soup loaded with smoky shredded ham and veggies.

 One of my favorite ways to warm up on a cold Winter or cool Spring day is a hearty bowl of soup.
+You know the kind.
+The kind that simmers for hours and makes the whole house smell warm and comforting.
 This recipe for Split Pea with Ham Hock fits the bill perfectly.

 The split peas cook down giving the soup a velvety texture.
-The ham hock adds a smoky flavor.
+The ham hock gets tender and adds a smoky flavor.
 And the addition of thyme and rosemary rounds out the flavor out to make a super comforting bowl of soup.

 What ingredients do you need?